Contact | Web |

-I am a highly skilled Software Engineer with 13 years of job experience with a proven record.
+I am a highly skilled Software Engineer with over a decades worth of job experience and a proven record.
 I love to build and maintain high-availability rock-solid systems that support successful businesses.
 I am looking for an interesting remote-only job, solo or in a small team of professionals to share my knowledge and to learn from.
 Part-time occupation is negotiable.
 Please read my cover letter at https://bana.io/resume/cover-letter.
-To download my CV and/or cover letter, please see https://bana.io/resume/cv-download.

 # Work Experience